 Grant applications which qualify for the review process will be peer reviewed by two experts of the AO Research Review Commission.
 The AO Research Review Commission is an independent group of world class scientists and researchers and is responsible for the peer review process.

 Of the grants subjected to the peer review process, approximately 25 % are funded following review.
-In the current cycle 36 will be reviewed and the AO Foundation will likely fund eight proposals.
+In the current cycle we will likely fund 6 projects.